SoumyaratnaDebnath/Deep-Learning-Algorithms-Implemented/README.md

 # Byte by Byte Vision

-Welcome to Byte-by-Byte Vision, a dedicated platform designed to empower your journey into the realms of deep learning and computer vision.
-Here, we meticulously curate and organize high-quality resources by topic, providing you with the tools to learn at your own pace and convenience.
-Whether you're starting from scratch or looking to refine your expertise, Pixel Intelligence offers accessible, structured learning paths to help you master each concept thoroughly.
-Dive into our resources today and start your self-paced exploration into the transformative world of artificial intelligence!
+Welcome to Byte-by-Byte Vision, your go-to platform for high-quality, curated resources in deep learning and computer vision.
+Learn at your own pace with structured paths, whether you’re a beginner or refining your expertise.
+Dive in and explore the transformative world of CV!

 ### Generic
   1. [ML Was Hard Until I Learned These 5 Secrets!](https://youtu.be/sJBO7rMR8ks?si=h9BtP0x1ywFW8U42)